 At The Landing, our whenua (land) is our heritage and our future.
-Caring for our landscape and honouring our cultural history are two of our guiding principles.
+Caring for our landscape through sustainable practices and honouring our cultural history are two of our guiding principles.

 The Landing’s four beautiful Residences were designed by leading New Zealand architectural practice Cheshire Architects, who integrate sustainability principles into every project.
 Each Residence is sited to capture the natural warmth of the sun and cooling cross-breezes, and incorporates local timbers and field stone from the property.
 Wood-fire heating can be used in winter, and low-energy LED lights are used throughout each house.
 Guest care products, cleaning products and packaging are sustainably sourced wherever possible, and recycling is available in every Residence.

 Over the last 20 years, The Landing has planted more than 1 million trees and plants in forests and wetlands across our property, all grown in our on-site nursery, which produces over 100,000 native seedlings a year.
 Aided by a predator control programme, this lush regenerated forest and wetland now attracts a rich native birdlife, including one of the densest kiwi populations in the country, rare ducks and shorebird species.

 Winery & Tasting Room

 At our state-of-the-art winery, we process all fruit from our vineyard on-site, minimising transportation use.
 Moreover, our winery gives us direct control over the management of our sustainability systems.
 Designed to make the most of the sun and natural ventilation, our winery building is a sustainable home for our boutique label.